 So how do we turn this around?

 As I discovered in my own journey through my mental health challenge, better outcomes are achieved by using a different framework to discuss mental health.
-One that puts the listener into a place where they can feel competent and able to help.
+The best framework is one that puts the listener into a place where they feel competent and able to help.
 And I use this framework in my coaching work with people who are looking to manage their mental health challenges.
 This framework produces better outcomes.

 Here are my tips for getting a better outcome.

-First, tell them what triggers the condition?
-What makes it worse for you?
-What makes you have a bad day?
-Your teacher, tutor, friend or colleague can't help cure your illness; but they can help you avoid your Triggers.
-The better the listener's understanding of the Triggers, the more they can see how to help you avoid those Triggers.
+First, tell them what triggers the condition to make your day more challenging?
+What, in your daily environment, makes it worse for you?
+What situations make you have a bad day?
+Your teacher, tutor, friend or colleague can't help cure your illness; but they can help you avoid your triggers and the things that happen to make your day more challenging.
+The better the listener's understanding of what happens to you on a difficult day, the more they can see how to help you avoid those unhelpful environments.
 This almost immediately moves the conversation into positive, solution-focused, territory.

 When I need support, I don't have to tell the Story of my son's death.
 Or of the impact of this on me in the form of traumatic flashbacks to his death, and flashforwards to other tragedies.
-Instead I talk about what Triggers my condition.
+Instead I talk about what a difficult day looks like.

-In a nutshell, my triggers are that my condition is worse:
+In a nutshell, my condition is worse on days when:

 When I've coached people, I've found that their Triggers can be all sorts of day-to-day things - like how they are talked to, how they are given instructions, how they get feedback, their studying environment (noisy, cold, too hot, too quiet, uncomfortable), what and when they eat, what and when they drink, their exercise routine (or not having one), the music they listen to, the people they socialise with or interact with and so on.

-For me I am far better able to manage my condition when I have the following Resilient Resources:
+For me I am far better able to manage my condition when I have the following environment:

 Freedom to plan my own day: so I can do things calmly, one thing at a time, without unnecessary interruptions, diversions or chaos.
 This calms my hyper-vigilant mind